THE REV. KATHERINE LEWIS

 Children and Youth Minister

-Anna Brock joined our leadership team as the Children & Youth Minister in the fall of 2021 and leads children and youth programming at St. David’s.
-Her role includes engaging with children and volunteers through Godly Play, Middle School, and High School youth groups.
-In the spring of 2022, Anna took on the responsibilities of office administrator and spends half of her time attending to those tasks.
+Anna Belz-Brock joined our leadership team as the Children & Youth Minister in the fall of 2021 and leads children and youth programming at St. David’s.
+Her role includes coordinating volunteers and engaging with young people through Godly Play, Children’s Time, Youth Group, Confirmation, Summer Camp, and more!